An Update on the HOME Bill (S.100)

 S.100 is only the beginning.
 Our housing crisis has coalesced over decades of bad policy, and no single bill will be unable to undo all the damage.
 Towns and cities will now have to integrate S.100's changes into their zoning codes, which will be a complex process.

-In addition to the Act 250 report mentioned earlier, various other state agencies are also directed to furnish policy recommendations to reduce barriers to housing development.
 Be sure to push your legislators to continue the fight for housing next year!
 Solving this crisis will require sustained effort, creativity, and hard work, but it must be done to lead Vermont to a brighter future where everyone can live affordably.